 Paging messages forwarded on PC5 is performed after but in conjunction with the eRemote-UE PO on Uu.

+RAN2 selected option 2.

 RAN2 observe that the forwarding of the paging message inherently occurs after the paging occasion since it needs to be received and processed on Uu before being forwarded.

-The assumption can be fulfilled, but details of the scheme and exact timing will be discussed in the WI phase.
+The assumption can be fulfilled, but details of the scheme and exact timing will be discussed in the potential WI phase.

 For Key Issue 7 (Support for Emergency and eMPS call from eRemote-UE):